Iran summons German diplomat over 'destructive remarks' | DW | 05.01.2020

 Some German officials made "wrong, thoughtless and damaging remarks in support of America's terrorist attack in Iraq," the foreign ministry added.

-A German government spokeswoman claimed that the US strike that killed Soleimani was a response to Iranian military provocations.
+A German government spokeswoman, Ulrike Demmer, claimed that the US strike that killed Soleimani was a response to Iranian military provocations, on Friday.
+However Demmer, along with other German politicians, shied away from directly justifying the airstrikes.

-German Foreign Minister Heiko Maas said on Sunday, ahead of the summons, that the German army mission in the Middle East would continue.
-He told the German newspaper Bild am Sonntag that the fight against the "Islamic State" group "is and remains of German interest."
-He also announced that he was planning direct talks with the Tehran.
+The Iranian foreign ministry described these remarks as "one-sided and unacceptable" and they planned to convey to the German envoy their "serious protests."